Skip to content

 The e-vignette: the road toll you must not skip

 Buy it in two minutes before you set off on the official portal bgtoll.bg or its app.
-It activates immediately, so there is no reason to queue at a border and no advantage to buying early.
-If you are in a rental, do not assume you are covered; some companies include an annual vignette, some hand you the keys with nothing, so ask when you collect the car (more on that in the car rental guide).
+It activates immediately, so there’s no reason to queue at a border and no advantage to buying early.
+If you’re in a rental, don’t assume you’re covered; some companies include an annual vignette, some hand you the keys with nothing, so ask when you collect the car (more on that in the car rental guide).

 For a passenger car up to 3.5 tonnes, the 2026 prices are genuinely cheap:

-For a normal week’s holiday the weekly vignette at roughly 7.67 EUR is all you need, and it is the best 8 euro you will spend here, because it removes the one thing that can genuinely spoil a driving trip.
+For a normal week’s holiday the weekly vignette at roughly 10.00 EUR is all you need, and it’s the best 8 euro you’ll spend here, because it removes the one thing that can genuinely spoil a driving trip.
 The one-day option is handy if you only need the motorway for a single airport-to-hotel hop.
 Prices are shown in both euro and leva through 2026.

 Winter tyres: a seasonal law with teeth